This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Ask your caregiver if you need to stop using any of your present medications.
+- Ask your healthcare provider if you need to stop using any of your present medications.
 These may include aspirin, ibuprofen, or blood thinners.

-- Dye may be used during your procedure to let caregivers see your bladder better.
+- Dye may be used during your procedure to let healthcare providers see your bladder better.
 People who are allergic to iodine or shellfish (lobster, crab, or shrimp) may also be allergic to this dye.
-Tell your caregiver if you are allergic to any of these.
+Tell your healthcare provider if you are allergic to any of these.

 - Keep a record of the number of times you pass urine each day.
 Describe the color and amount of your urine for each time you use the bathroom.
-Bring this record with you when you see your caregiver.
+Bring this record with you when you see your healthcare provider.

 - Practice Kegel exercises, and keep doing them even after your procedure.
 These exercises squeeze your pelvic floor muscles and help them become stronger.
-Ask your caregiver for more information about Kegel exercises.
+Ask your healthcare provider for more information about Kegel exercises.

 - You may need to have urine tests, cystoscopy, chest x-ray, and blood tests.
-Ask your caregiver for more information about these and other tests that you may need.
+Ask your healthcare provider for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.